The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Results

 We start by performing the inference based on each of the five observables alone.
 In Figure~\ref{fig:contours_single}, we show the results on a single cosmology+HOD model; Figure~\ref{fig:contour_single_cosmo} shows key cosmological parameters, and Figure~\ref{fig:contour_single_hodab} shows key HOD and assembly bias parameters.
-We have chosen the latter set of parameters as they are particularly degenerate with cosmological parameters.
+We have chosen the latter set of parameters because they are particularly degenerate with cosmological parameters.
 We see that the different observables have varying effectiveness at constraining the parameters.
-For instance, $\wprp$ and $\mcf$ provide strong constraints on their own on the cosmological parameters, while $\cfq$ and $\upf$ constrain them more weakly, in particular in the case of $\gamma_f$.
-For the HOD and assembly bias parameters, $\wprp$ provides a slightly tighter constraint on $\msat$ than the other observables, $\cfm$ constrains $\vbs$ well on own, and $\cfq$ provides little constraining power on $\fenv$; otherwise, all the observables constrain these parameters to a similar precision.
-Note that this is just a single test model, but is somewhat representative of overall trends.
+For instance, for this example mock, $\cfm$ provides strong constraints on its own on the cosmological parameters, while the other statistics constrain them more weakly, though $\cfq$ provides surprisingly strong constraining power on $\gamma_f$.
+For the HOD and assembly bias parameters, $\upf$ and $\mcf$ provide constraining power on $\fenv$, though $\wprp$ constrains it even more strongly, and $\cfm$ constrains $\vbs$ well.
+We also note that, because our test set HOD parameter space has the same ranges as our training space, some of the test mocks will have some parameters near the edge of the parameter space.
+While this may slightly affect the robustness of the MCMC chains in those regions of parameter space, it applies to a small fraction of the parameters across the mocks and should not affect our overall results.
+Additionally, we note that we have applied optimized smoothing of the posteriors (the default of the \texttt{getdist} plotting software), and this occasionally leads to posterior tails that go slightly beyond the edge of the prior space; we check that the unsmoothed posteriors are entirely within the priors.